My Personal Background

 My Technical Background

 Although specific curriculum cannot be cited, I did graduate from numerous schools while in the Navy.
-Among them were my favorite two; together, they encompassed almost 14 months: UYK-3 Programming and UYK-3 Maintenance school.
-Aling the way, I also did a lot of work with other computers, such as the Data General Nova series, Bunker-Ramo 133 and others of that time.
+Among them were my favorite two: UYK-3 Programming and UYK-3 Maintenance school.
+Together, they encompassed almost 14 months: Along the way, I also did a lot of work with other computers, such as the Data General Nova series, B.nker-Ramo 133 and others of that time.
 I used a host of languages from the very basic machine language through the Navy-mandated NELIAC and AOSP suites.
 More sophisticated operating systems (CAPS-11, VAX/VMS, Ultrix, NetBSD, etc) had their own brands of programming languages which I mastered - FORTRAN, BASIC, and COBOL being the leaders.

 When personal computers appeared on the horizon, I immediately turned to them by building my own; first with a do-it-yourself 4-bit computer with an Intel4040 CPU and an amazing 128 bytes of RAM.
 This escalated through a nice 8-bit kit (Imsi) and eventually to four Heathkit Corporation computers with up to 32K of RAM, a disk operating system (HDOS), and BASIC as a language.
 Intrigued by the possibilities, I designed and built an interface to my amateur radio teletype equipment so I could print out program listings and other items.

 At that point, I never stopped learning.
 I was employed by firms as a systems designer/programmer and worked on such projects as a mine electrical load-sharing system, traffic light controllers, MH-53 (Pave Low) helicopter avionics, hospital patient data systems, airline display boards, railroad passenger station announcement displays and the like.
 These were mostly accomplished with Visual Basic and Visual C++ with a healthy dash of communications skills thrown into the mix.